Ranin Kazemi

 Email: [email protected]

-Ranin Kazemi (Yale University, 2013) holds a Bachelor’s degree from Middle Tennessee State University, a Master’s degree from The Ohio State University, and two Master’s degrees and a Ph.D. from Yale University.
-His academic interests – very broadly speaking – center on social, economic, and environmental history with a focus on the Middle East and North Africa, as well as the Caucasus, and Central and South Asia.
-He is also interested in the history of Islam and other religions in the Middle East, as well as the history of diplomatic relations and civilizational interconnections between the Middle East, Europe, and North America.
+Ranin Kazemi holds a Bachelor’s degree from Middle Tennessee State University, a Master’s degree from the Ohio State University, and two Master’s degrees and a Ph.D. from Yale University.
+His academic interests – very broadly speaking – center on social, economic, and environmental history with a special focus on the Middle East and North Africa.
+He is also interested in comparative and global history, and world regions such as the Caucasus and Central and South Asia.

-Kazemi has published several lengthy, monographic articles in peer reviewed scholarly journals such as The Historian, Iranian Studies, Middle Eastern Studies, Modern Asian Studies, the Journal of Persianate Studies, and Comparative Studies of South Asia, Africa, and the Middle East.
-He also has an additional article forthcoming in the British Journal of Middle Eastern Studies.
-Kazemi is currently working on a series of articles about the history of food, famine, protest, and recreational drugs in early modern and modern Iran, and a book manuscript entitled The Ecology of Conflict: Privation, Protest, and Populism in Qajar Iran, 1850-1892.
+Kazemi has published several lengthy, monographic articles in peer reviewed scholarly journals such as The Historian, Iranian Studies, Middle Eastern Studies, Modern Asian Studies, the Journal of Persianate Studies, the British Journal of Middle Eastern Studies, and Comparative Studies of South Asia, Africa, and the Middle East.
+He is currently working on a series of articles about the history of food, famine, protest, and recreational drugs in early modern and modern Iran, and a book manuscript entitled The Ecology of Conflict: Privation, Protest, and Populism in Qajar Iran, 1850-1892.
 This book project traces the social, economic, and political origins of one of the most influential and earliest revolutionary movements in the modern Middle East.

-For his research, Kazemi has conducted archival work in Iran, Turkey, Britain, France, the Netherlands, and several key places in the US.
-His research has also been sponsored by a number of organizations and institutions including the National Endowment for the Humanities, the International Institute of Social History, the Royal Netherlands Academy of Arts and Sciences, the Woodrow Wilson National Fellowship Foundation, the Council of American Overseas Research Centers, the American Research Institute in Turkey, the American Institute of Iranian Studies, and the Yale University Whitney and Betty MacMillan Center for International and Area Studies.
+Kazemi has conducted archival work in Iran, Turkey, Britain, France, the Netherlands, and several key places in the US.
+His research has been sponsored by a number of national and international organizations and institutions including the National Endowment for the Humanities, the International Institute of Social History, the Royal Netherlands Academy of Arts and Sciences, the Woodrow Wilson National Fellowship Foundation, the Council of American Overseas Research Centers, the American Research Institute in Turkey, the American Institute of Iranian Studies, and the Yale University Whitney and Betty MacMillan Center for International and Area Studies.

-At SDSU, Kazemi teaches a variety of courses at both graduate and undergraduate levels in areas such as world/global history, historical methods and research, the history of social protest and popular movements, the global history of everyday objects, and the history of the Middle East, North Africa, and Central Asia.
-Kazemi is also the Director of International Business at SDSU, an interdisciplinary program that is consistently ranked among the top ten undergraduate international business programs in the U.S. Before joining the History Department at SDSU in 2015, Kazemi taught at Yale University and Kansas State University.
+At SDSU, Kazemi teaches a variety of courses at both graduate and undergraduate levels in world/global history, historical methods and research, the history of social protest and popular movements, the global history of everyday objects, and the history of the Middle East, North Africa, and Central Asia.
+He is also the Director of International Business at SDSU, an interdisciplinary program that is consistently ranked among the top undergraduate International Business Programs in the U.S. Before joining the History Department at SDSU in 2015, Kazemi taught at Yale University and Kansas State University.

 Ranin Kazemi, “The Modern Silk Road: Trade in Persian Opium across Central Asia in the Long Nineteenth Century,” British Journal of Middle Eastern Studies (Published online: September 5, 2022): https://doi.org/10.1080/13530194.2022.2113502.